 then this means:

-the Observations in the collection all have the same ultimateFeatureOfInterest (a reference to https://example.org/collections/42/items/42),
+The Observations in the collection all have the same ultimateFeatureOfInterest (a reference to https://example.org/collections/42/items/42).

-none of the Observations in the collection have a (reference to a) deployment,
+None of the Observations in the collection have a (reference to a) deployment.

-all Observations in the collection have either one, or both, of the referenced Observers.
+All Observations in the collection have either one, or both, of the referenced Observers.

 Since the proximateFeatureOfInterest is not specified in the collection, the Observations in the collection can have any value for this field.